 Click here to see individual photos of the first graduating class, a class photo and a photo of the KentuckianaWorks Welding Pre-Apprenticeship Training Program leaders.

-KentuckianaWorks Welding Pre-Apprenticeship Training Program serves residents in the Greater Louisville area.
+KentuckianaWorks Welding Pre-Apprenticeship Training Program served residents in the Greater Louisville area.

 KentuckianaWorks Reentry By Design

 In an effort to help ex-offenders on parole find jobs, KentuckianaWorks began Reentry By Design in 2010.
-This program offers free job-search assistance to ex-offenders on parole who are 19 years of age or older, who have a referral from their parole officer and who are having difficulty finding a job.
+This program offers free job-search assistance to ex-offenders on parole who are 19 years of age or older, who have a referral from their parole officers and who are having difficulty finding jobs.
 Click here to read more about the program.

-Last year (7/1/11-6/30/12, 65 ex-offenders with moderate to high risk for recidivism have been placed in jobs through KentuckianaWorks Reentry By Design.
-Thirty-one employers hired at least one ex-offender, some have more than one ex-offender working for them.
+From 7/1/12 to 6/30/13, 64 ex-offenders with moderate to high risk for recidivism were placed in jobs through KentuckianaWorks Reentry By Design.
+Thirty-eight employers hired at least one ex-offender, some have more than one ex-offender working for them.